Satanism and Guilt-Free Murder in Iowa

 When she returned to the garage, her son was gone.
 Calling 911, Kathy told the emergency operator that her son might be headed toward the Greek Orthodox Church of Transfiguration.
 The police eventually found Barlas, who resisted arrest, repeating “God and Jesus Christ,” over and over.
 The cops used their tasers to subdue him, eventually arresting Barlas for the first degree murder of his father.

-Last Thursday, a little over a year later, I drove through Mason City, Iowa—which, along with neighboring Clear Lake (the town that killed Buddy Holly), remains my hometown.
+Last Thursday, a little over a year later, I drove through Mason City, Iowa – which, along with neighbouring Clear Lake (the town that killed Buddy Holly), remains my hometown.
 I’d just flown in from Denver, attempting to begin a week-long vacation, when the news came over the radio that Tom Barlas Jr. was found not guilty of the murder of his father, due to his suffering a “psychotic episode” that prevented him from understanding the consequence of his actions.

 Adjusting the radio dial, I happened upon an Evangelical sermon, delivered by what sounded like a cranked-up auctioneer.
 I could almost feel beads of his sweat misting out of the speakers as he spoke with the urgency of being burned alive.
 “We are locked into a SPIRITUAL WARFARE!” he shouted as I drove past endless rows of lush cornfields.
 “The forces of darkness remain around us at all time, attempting to tempt us, trick us, trap us into arms of Satan.
 But the foot-soldiers of the Looooooord will be at your back in a moments notice.
 All you have to do is reach out!”